 Information About This Case

-Dr. Perwaiz has recently been charged by Federal Prosecutors in the Eastern District of Virginia with Health Care Fraud, and False Statements Relating to Healthcare Matters in connection with these surgeries.
+Dr. Perwaiz has recently been charged by Federal Prosecutors in the Eastern District of Virginia with Health Care Fraud and False Statements Relating to Healthcare Matters in connection with these surgeries.
 Prior to these charges, Dr. Perwaiz appeared to demonstrate a history of similar behavior.
-Dr. Parwaiz lost his hospital privileges at Maryview Hospital, in Portsmouth, Virginia due to poor clinical judgement and for performing unnecessary surgeries in 1982.
+Dr. Parwaiz lost his hospital privileges at Maryview Hospital in Portsmouth, Virginia due to poor clinical judgment and for performing unnecessary surgeries in 1982.
 He had previously been investigated by the Virginia Board of Medicine for performing surgeries, predominantly hysterectomies, without appropriate medical indications and contrary to sound medical judgment.
-In 1996, Dr. Perwaiz pled guilty to two counts of tax evasion and had his medical license temporary revoked before it was reinstated in 1998.
-He has been subject to at least eight malpractice lawsuits in which plaintiffs allege that he falsified patient records to justify a medical procedure, failed to use less invasive techniques, performed as many as 30 surgeries in one day, and provided substandard care that resulted in a number of irreparable, permanent, or life threatening injuries.
+In 1996, Dr. Perwaiz pled guilty to two counts of tax evasion and had his medical license temporarily revoked before it was reinstated in 1998.
+He has been subject to at least eight malpractice lawsuits in which plaintiffs allege that he falsified patient records to justify a medical procedure, failed to use less invasive techniques, performed as many as 30 surgeries in one day, and provided substandard care that resulted in a number of irreparable, permanent, or life-threatening injuries.

 Who is affected?

 If you were a patient of Dr. Javaid Perwaiz and underwent any gynecological surgery, hysterectomy, hysteroscopy, cystectomy, or myomectomy, or if you believe you may have been operated on without your complete knowledge or consent, you may have a legal claim.